Python-SIP/sip/sphinx/command_line.rst

 .. cmdoption:: -z <FILE>

     The name of a file containing more command line options.
+This command line option will not be supported by SIP v5.